kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

 statefulset.apps/tracetest-postgresql   1/1     5m42s
 ```

-By default, Testkube is installed in the `tracetest` namespace.
+By default, Tracetest is installed in the `tracetest` namespace.

 To explore the Tracetest Web UI, run the command: